chrismarino/account-merge/README.md

 7. Configure Heroku Connect

-Follow [documentation](https://devcenter.heroku.com/articles/quick-start-heroku-connect) from step 4 to configure Heroku connect; use `salesforce` as the schema(it's the default) and map all the standard fields for the Account Object.
+Follow [documentation](https://devcenter.heroku.com/articles/quick-start-heroku-connect) from step 4 to configure Heroku connect; auth to a sandbox using the sourceorg credentials, and verify identity/access.
+Use `salesforce` as the schema(it's the default) and map all the standard fields for the Account Object.

 #### Configure Target Org:

 1. Create the target scratch org

 ```
-sfdx force:org:create -s -f config/project-scratch-def.json -a targetorg
+sfdx force:org:create -s -f config/project-scratch-def.json -a targetorg --durationdays 30
 ```

 2. Push source code to org